History of construction: 2nd Industrial Revolution (20th century)

+3rd Industrial Revolution (21st century)

 By the end of the 20th century, ecology, energy conservation and sustainable development had become important issues of construction.
+Construction methods prioritize sustainability and the Leadership in Energy and Environmental Design (LEED) certification was created.

+Innovators utilized the concepts of lean manufacturing developed in the early industrial revolution to develop lean construction concepts.
+Advances in technology such as 3D Printing, drones and robotics, GPS, building information modelling and pre-fabrication increased the efficiency of construction.
+The United States was the first adopter of 3D printing technology in construction where huge machines would "print-out" cement in layers to form the walls of buildings.
+The development of robots and drones allowed constructors to view hard to reach areas.
+Modern residential homes would be built at fabrication homes and assembled on-site.
+Computer software could produce 3D versions of the building allowing construction managers to analyze the constructability of buildings before construction starts reducing the costs brought by change orders.

+The Digital age also led to various construction methods such as fast-track construction.
+Fast-track construction has been increasingly popular in the 21st century.
+Some estimates suggest that 40% of construction projects are now fast-track construction.

 Academic discipline

 There is no established academic discipline of construction history but a growing number of researchers and academics are working in this field, including structural engineers, archaeologists, architects, historians of technology and architectural historians.
 Although the subject has been studied since the Renaissance and there were a number of important studies in the nineteenth century, it largely went out of fashion in the mid-twentieth century.
 In the last thirty years there has been an enormous increase in interest in this field, which is vital to the growing practice of building conservation.

 Early writers

 The earliest surviving book detailing historical building techniques is the treatise of the Roman author, Vitruvius, but his approach was neither scholarly nor systematic.
 Much later, in the Renaissance, Vasari mentions Filippo Brunelleschi's interest in researching Roman building techniques, although if he wrote anything on the subject it does not survive.
 In the seventeenth century, Rusconi's illustrations for his version of Leon Battista Alberti's treatise explicitly show Roman wall construction, but most of the interest in antiquity was in understanding its proportions and detail and the architects of the time were content to build using current techniques.
 While early archaeological studies and topographic works such as the engravings of Giovanni Battista Piranesi show Roman construction they were not explicitly analytical and much of what they do show is made up.